duolingo/pre-commit-hooks/README.md

   rev: 1.5.4
   hooks:
     - id: duolingo
+      args: # Optional
-      args: [--python-version=2] # Optional, defaults to Python 3
+        - --python-version=2 # Defaults to Python 3
+        - --scala-version=3 # Defaults to Scala 2.12
 ```

 Directories named `build` and `node_modules` are excluded by default - no need to declare them in the hook's `exclude` key.

-Contributors can copy this repo's `.editorconfig` file to their home directory in order to have their [text editors and IDEs](https://editorconfig.org/) automatically pick up the same linter/formatter settings that this hook uses.
+Contributors can copy or symlink this repo's `.editorconfig` file to their home directory in order to have their [text editors and IDEs](https://editorconfig.org/) automatically pick up the same linter/formatter settings that this hook uses.

 _Duolingo is hiring!
 Apply at https://www.duolingo.com/careers_